-Philadelphia, PA - Jane Guo and Jackson Fu announce the grand opening of Dim Sum House by Jane G’s at 3939 Chestnut Street in University City this Wednesday, January 11, 2017.
+Philadelphia, PA - Jane Guo and Jackson Fu's Dim Sum House by Jane G’s at 3939 Chestnut Street in University City.
 This expansive and stylish Old Shanghai inspired restaurant, bar and lounge features 6,000 square foot of space and will seat over 225 people in five unique dining spaces.

 New, Events & Specials: